microsoft/automated-brain-explanations/readme.md

 <summary>Generative causal testing to bridge data-driven models and scientific theories in language neuroscience <a href="https://arxiv.org/abs/2410.00812">(Antonello*, Singh*, et al., 2024, arXiv)</a>
 </summary>
 <br>
-Representations from large language models are highly effective at predicting BOLD fMRI responses to language stimuli.
-However, these representations are largely opaque: it is unclear what features of the language stimulus drive the response in each brain area.
-We present generative causal testing (GCT), a framework for generating concise explanations of language selectivity in the brain from predictive models and then testing those explanations in follow-up experiments using LLM-generated stimuli.
-This approach is successful at explaining selectivity both in individual voxels and cortical regions of interest (ROIs), including newly identified microROIs in prefrontal cortex.
-We show that explanatory accuracy is closely related to the predictive power and stability of the underlying predictive models.
-Finally, we show that GCT can dissect fine-grained differences between brain areas with similar functional selectivity.
-These results demonstrate that LLMs can be used to bridge the widening gap between data-driven models and formal scientific theories.
+Generative causal testing (GCT) is a framework for generating concise explanations of language selectivity in the brain from predictive models and then testing those explanations in follow-up experiments using LLM-generated stimuli.
 </details>
 <details>
 <summary>Evaluating scientific theories as predictive models in language neuroscience <a href="https://www.biorxiv.org/content/10.1101/2025.08.12.669958v1">(Singh*, Antonello*, et al. 2025, bioRxiv)</a>
 </summary>
 <br>
-Modern data-driven encoding models are highly effective at predicting brain responses to language stimuli.
-However, these models struggle to explain the underlying phenomena, i.e. what features of the stimulus drive the response in each brain area?
-We present Question Answering encoding models, a method for converting qualitative theories of language selectivity in the brain into highly accurate, interpretable models of brain responses.
-QA encoding models annotate a language stimulus by using a large language model to answer yes-no questions corresponding to qualitative theories.
-A compact QA encoding model that uses only 35 questions outperforms existing baselines at predicting brain responses to language stimuli in both fMRI and ECoG data.
-The model weights also provide easily interpretable maps of language selectivity across cortex.
-We find that these selectivity maps quantitatively match meta-analyses of the existing literature.
-We further evaluate these selectivity maps in a follow-up fMRI experiment and find strong agreement between the maps and responses to synthetic stimuli designed to test their selectivity.
-These results demonstrate that LLMs can bridge the widening gap between qualitative scientific theories and data-driven models.
+QA encoding models builds features by annotating a language stimulus with the answers to yes-no questions using an LLM.
 </details>
 <br>